alexcampos09/Flask-Restful-API/README.md

 Follow these steps (don't use quotes for the commands):

-1 - Clone the repo and use 'pip install virtualenv' if you don't have it yet
+1 - Clone the repo and use `pip install virtualenv` if you don't have it yet

-2 - Inside of the directory Flask-Restful-API, run: 'virtualenv venv'
+2 - Inside of the directory Flask-Restful-API, run: `virtualenv venv`

-3 - Activate the Virtual Environmet: 'source venv/bin/activate'
+3 - Activate the Virtual Environmet: `source venv/bin/activate`

-4 - To install all the necessary libraries run: 'pip install -r requirements.txt'
+4 - To install all the necessary libraries run: `pip install -r requirements.txt`

-5 - Change to the app directory: 'cd rest-app'
+5 - Change to the app directory: `cd rest-app`

-6 - Run the application: 'flask run'
+6 - Run the application: `flask run`

 Now just go this url: http://127.0.0.1:5000/
 There you can try the following combinations on the url (after the word 'string:') to query different types of coffe machines and coffe podes from the api: